 Title: Time-varying model averaging

-Authors: Yuying Sun - Academy of Mathematics and System Science, Chinese Academy of Sciences (China) [presenting]
+Authors: Yuying Sun - Academy of Mathematics and Systems Science, Chinese Academy of Sciences (China) [presenting]

 Xinyu Zhang - Academy of Mathematics and Systems Science, Chinese Academy of Sciences (China)